Frozen Cursor and Mouse Lag on macOS Tahoe?

-There is also a second, separate problem, a "ghost cursor" that hovers but will not click, and it has its own one-line cure.
-Let me sort out which you have and fix it.
+There is also a second problem, a "ghost cursor" that hovers but will not click, with its own one-line cure.
+Sort out which one you have below, then fix it.

 First: Which Freeze Do You Have?

 • General stutter and lag, where the pointer and windows drag behind every click.
 This is the Electron and display-engine bug.
-Start at Step 1.
+Start with updating your apps below.

 • A ghost cursor that moves but whose clicks do nothing, usually after sleep, closing the lid, or switching users, while the keyboard still works.
-Jump to Step 4 for the instant fix.
+Jump to the WindowServer fix for the instant cure.

 This is the highest-impact fix by a mile, and almost every guide skips it.
 Updating both your apps and the system closes the shadow bug at its source.